UXnomaan/framework-picker-dashboard/README.md

 #### Client API

 For the client side API, I used Axios paired with React Query.
-I decided on axios, as it allows me to generate several instances of the API, where each instance can have different configurations.
-I generated two instances, one for the github endpoints, and another for my serverless functions.
-Due to the requirement of not wanting to refresh the application to view the statistics, I decided on React Query as an API wrapper, as you can set a refetch interval within the query configurations.
-I set the interval of the application to refresh the data every 60 seconds, which keeps the data fresh and doesn't trip the rate limitations on Github.
-In addition this gave me cached data that I could access when the user wanted to view the details of the framework in a table.
+I decided on Axios, as it is a very powerful and flexible API client.
+It allowed me to generate several instances of the API, where each instance can have different configurations.
+I generated two instances, one for the Github endpoints, and another for my serverless functions.
+Due to the requirement of not wanting to refresh the application to view fresh data, I decided on React Query as an API wrapper, as you can set a refetch interval within the query configurations.
+I set the interval of the application to refresh the data every 60 seconds, which keeps the data fresh.
+In addition this gave me a cache of data that I could access when the user wanted to view the details of the framework in the table.

 #### Table

 The prompt asked for the ability to be able to sort and filter the data.
 Recently coming from an analytics background, I decided a table would work best for this.
 After doing a bit of searching I found Material Table had a simple enough implementation that would work for my purposes.
 I added this in with some data formatting to allow the user to sort based on each metric.
-In this component I was able to leverage the React Query cache, and instead of make another potential request to the API, I instead pulled out the most recent cached data and display it in the data.
-Since the queries on the front page are run every 60 seconds, the data for the table would be no older than 60 seconds.
+In this component I was able to leverage the React Query cache, and instead of make another potential request to the API, I instead pulled out the most recent cached data and display it in the table.
+Since the queries on the front page are run every 60 seconds, the data for the table would be fresh enough to analyze.

 ---